 There Are Different Forms of THC

-There are several forms of THC that occur naturally within the plant.
+Several forms of THC occur naturally within the plant.

 These compounds work with the cannabinoid receptors in our endocannabinoid system.